caleb349/Map-Masters-C-Project/README.md

   ● A left-justified label.
   ● A right-justified value.Define constants for the column widths.
 Format all real numbers to three decimal places.

-3) You've been hired by Heat Hunters to write a C++ console application that calculates and displays the Celsius equivalent of a Fahrenheit temperature.
+3)C++ console application that calculates and displays the Celsius equivalent of a Fahrenheit temperature.
 Prompt the user for a temperature in Fahrenheit, convert it to Celsius and show both values.
 See https://www.albireo.ch/temperatureconverter/formula.html for background information.
 Use formatted output manipulators (setw, left/right) to print the following two rows:
 ● Fahrenheit temperature
 ● Celsius temperatureAnd three columns:
 ● A left-justified label